Continuous Cost Reduction

 - Application: when traditional cost cutting measures are exhausted

-- Process: reducing all cost components: material, labor, overhead, non-quality
+- Process: reducing all cost components: material, labor, overhead, chaos cost

-- Duration: 6-12 months for improvement to redesign of the cost structure
+- Duration: 6 months to improve and 12 months to redesign the cost structure

-If not controlled, costs naturally rise, driven by lack of knowledge and human behavior:
+If not controlled, costs naturally rise over time, driven by lack of information and human behavior.

-- SYSTEMMaintenance – inflated, fear of breakdown, lack of cost/risk-knowledgeSupport – permanent/fixed support rather than variable/when needed
+- Maintenance – inflated, fear of breakdown, lack of cost-risk knowledge

 Cost of Support Activities

-- Capability – define what a department/function can really do
+- Capability – define capabilities, what a department or function can really do

-- Demand – define to what extend/how often those capabilities are used
+- Demand – identify to which extend and how often those capabilities are used

-- Efficiency – define how well they are delivered (timing, quality, cost)
+- Performance – measure how well they are delivered: quality, speed, efficiency

 - How to match capability to strategic needs and market demands